cobapen/sphinx-theme-mochi/docs/source/Develop/publish.md

 # publish

+This project uses **flit** for deployment.
+Install it first.

 create ~/.pypirc.
-If you do not use testpypi, this phase may be skipped.
+(If you do not use testpypi, this phase may be skipped)

 ```sh
 # .pypirc